STEAMTOWN NATIONAL HISTORIC SITE

-- the (NPS-Form 10-931) which requires a scene summary and schedule by location of the filming activity OR
+- the short form (NPS-Form 10-931) which requires a scene summary and schedule by location of the filming activity OR

-- the (NPS Form 10-932) which requires a scene summary, schedule by location, operational information, and information on special activities, such as the employment of children, use of animals, or special effects.
+- the long form (NPS Form 10-932) which requires a scene summary, schedule by location, operational information, and information on special activities, such as the employment of children, use of animals, or special effects.

 Your completed form should then be submitted to the park, per the instructions on the last page of the application, allowing sufficient time for evaluation by the park staff before the start date of your activity in the park.
 Please remember to enclose your check or money order for $50.00 to cover non-refundable application processing costs.
 Your request will be evaluated on the basis of the information on your application.
 Therefore, you are encouraged to attach maps, diagrams, script pages or storyboards to assist the park staff in evaluating your request.
 Please note that the form submitted is an application only and does not serve as permission to conduct the project.